If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Expelliarmus.’
 Harry thrust his wand out.

-The spell dissipated on the same shield.
+The spell dissipated on the same shield in a faint wash of red.

 His opponent cackled.
 ‘Crucio,’ he crooned.